awslabs/aws-verified-access-poc-terraform/README.md

 This deployment can take 15-20 mins to complete, so be patient.
 When finished, the Terraform output will contain the app URL.
 Open the URL in a browser.
 If asked, authenticate with your AWS credentials.
 If successful, you should be redirected to your application!

+#### Deployment Removal

+To completely remove the resources for this proof of concept, the proper order is required.

+1. In your terminal, navigate to the top-level of this repo
+2. Run `terraform destroy` and follow the prompts
+3. Run `cd prereqs` to navigate to the prereqs deployment directory
+4. Run `terraform destroy` and follow the prompts

 ### Deployment Pipeline